shape-app/promptable/README.md

 ### Running the Project

-- Framework and Tools: This repository is developed using `Next.js` and `React`, with `IndexedDB` for local persistent data storage, and `Jest` for testing.
+- Framework and Tools: This repo is developed using `Next.js` and `React`, with `IndexedDB` for local persistent data storage, and `Jest` for testing.

 - Install Dependencies: Start by installing all required dependencies.
 Run `yarn install`.